llaine/ieError/README.md

 =================================
 ![ieError][1]

-Reminds the old good times to users with this tiny library!
+Reminds the old good times with this tiny library!

 You also can draw with this !